Murphy316/mdfile/docs/Solution Readme.md

 # Solution Architecture

 The 'PWA starter kit' is based upon the create-react-app solution from Facebook developed using react.js.
 This ‘start-kit’ provides product owners with a foundation to develop mobile applications.

+By using the start-kit you are inheriting architecture decisions.
+You should review and adapt the architecture to meet your unique needs.
+[This article](https://blog.usejournal.com/architecting-your-react-application-5af9cd65a891) to start you on your journey.

 The key elements which are provided include:

-1.	**BCGov Branding (Header/footer):** at this stage, the request has a status of **in-review**.
-Only at this stage can a user edit or delete the request, i.e. the edit and delete buttons are only visible on the request page at this stage.
-For the admin, they can either approve or disapprove the request, i.e. the request view page will show only the buttons for approval and disapproval.

-2.	**Menu System:** <em>once the request has been approved the status changes to **pending** and, the user can no longer edit or delete it.
-For the admin, there will be a button on the request page to resolve the request.</em>

-3.	**App Shell:** <em>when a request is disapproved by an admin, the status changes to **disapproved** and no further action can be performed on it by either the user or admin.</em>
+1.	**BCGov Branding (Header/footer):**  located in the .src/views/[header.js](https://github.com/bcgov/CITZ-IMB-Capstone2020/blob/master/src/views/Header.js) and [footer.js](https://github.com/bcgov/CITZ-IMB-Capstone2020/blob/master/src/views/Footer.js) files.

+2.	**Menu System:**  [uses the react-bootstrap/Dropdown library](https://react-bootstrap.github.io/components/dropdowns/
+)
+3.	**App Shell:** The Starter-kit uses an App Shell model, [this document](https://developers.google.com/web/fundamentals/architecture/app-shell) identifies the advantage of following this approach as being: <em>"minimal HTML, CSS and JavaScript required to power the user interface and when cached offline can ensure instant, reliably good performance to users on repeat visits"</em>

 <br/>